benletchford/buup.io/README.md

   sha256hash      - Computes the SHA-256 hash of the input text uuid5_generate  - Generates a version 5 UUID based on namespace and name using SHA-1.
 Input format: "namespace|name".
 Namespace can be a UUID or one of: dns, url, oid, x500.

+COMPRESSION:
+  deflatecompress - Compresses input using the DEFLATE algorithm (RFC 1951) and encodes the output as Base64. deflatedecompress - Decompresses DEFLATE input (RFC 1951).
+Expects Base64 input.

 OTHERS:
   cameltosnake    - Converts camelCase or PascalCase to snake_case csvtojson       - Converts CSV data to JSON format